Tobias Harris returns to Detroit to lead 76ers past Pistons

-Al Horford added 23 points and Ben Simmons had 13 points and 10 assists to help the 76ers improve to 2-0.
-Philadelphia had 30 assists to Detroit’s 19.

-Derrick Rose led Detroit with 31 points in 27 minutes, but the Pistons missed 15 free throws in a game that was close until the closing moments.
-Andre Drummond had 11 points and 11 rebounds in Detroit’s second straight loss.
+Philadelphia had 30 assists to Detroit’s 20 and held one of the league’s best offensive-rebounding teams to five in 37 attempts.

+“We’ve got a lot of new parts and we’re still learning each other, but we kept battling tonight,” said Ben Simmons, who had 13 points and 10 assists.
+“That was huge.”

-Both teams were missing marquee big men — Joel Embiid was out with a sprained ankle for the 76ers, while Blake Griffin’s season won’t start for Detroit until November because of knee and hamstring soreness.
-Detroit also played without Reggie Jackson because of a back injury.
+The Pistons also weren’t at full strength, either.
+Blake Griffin’s season won’t start for Detroit until November because of knee and hamstring soreness and Reggie Jackson missed the game with a back injury.

+Detroit led by 13 points in the third quarter, but Drummond came out of the game with his fourth foul, leaving Dwane Casey to improvise a lineup that also couldn’t include leading scorer Derrick Rose.
+Philadelphia cut the lead to one in less than four minutes.

+“A stretch without Blake, Reggie, Andre and Derrick is going to be tough,” he said.
+“We’re asking guys to play together who have never been on the floor as a group with the game on the line.”

 Drummond had a chance to tie it in the final five minutes, but Kyle O’Quinn blocked his layup and Simmons scored at the other end before Drummond got off the floor.
 That gave the 76ers a 101-97 lead with 4:37 to play and forced coach Dwane Casey into a timeout.